 The 2014 NCD Review was called for in the UN Politication Declaration.
 It was the second time ever NCDs have a standalone political meeting at the UN General Assembly, and provided a critical opportunity to take stock on progress, share successes and lessons learned, challenges and opportunities, and recommendations to guide the NCD response beyond 2014.

-The Global Asthma Network currently recieves the majority of its funding from The International Union Against Tuberculosis and Lung Disease.
+The Global Asthma Network received major funding from The International Union Against Tuberculosis and Lung Disease (The Union) from 2012-2015.
 It is also generously supported by funding from the following organisations: